top of page

 In the last state legislative session, HB 1575 granted city councils the authority to enact Cultural Access in their municipality by simple council vote.
 Councils do, however, still have the option to require a vote of the people.

-If enacted in 2024, the soonest collection can begin is January 1, 2025, with funds available for disbursement to local organizations in 2026.
+If enacted by May 31, 2025, the soonest collection can begin is late 2025 or early 2026, with funds available for disbursement to local organizations in 2027.

 Legislation states that the vast majority of funds must be disbursed to qualifying cultural organizations.
 The following ratio is recommended for a small community: